robirr/HA-Mealie-Barcode-Scanner/README.md

 > One benefit of Mealie Shopping lists synched with Home assistant is in their handling of duplicate entries.
 In normal Home Assistant To-Do lists, if the same product is added to the list twice or more, it will appear as multiple entries in the list (i.e. "Product 123" would appear in the list twice).
 In a Mealie synched shopping list, Mealie merges duplicate entries, adding a number to the front of them do indicate how many of them are required (i.e. adding "Product 123" three times would be displayed as a single entry of "3 Product 123").

 ## Planned Improvements / To Investigate
+This is just a brain dump of ideas for improving the proof of concept or to investigate further.
+If you have other ideas or suggestions, please raise an [Issue](/MattFryer/HA-Mealie-Barcode-Scanner/issues) and I'll add them.
 - [X] Switch to using openfoodfacts.org instead as seems better populated.
 - [ ] If the product isn't found on openfoodfacts.org then try upcdatabase.org instead.
 Possible other sources of product lookup also.
 - [ ] Implement a local cache of barcodes and their product names to prevent hitting the APIs unnecessarily and also to allow adding custom matches to override or for unknown products.